kernelim/gitomail/README.md

 Gitomail is a tool for generating pretty inline-HTML emails for [Git](https://git-scm.com/) commits, with a sending capability to proper recipients.

+It can be used both for knowledge sharing and code review among collaborators on a code base.

 [Documentation](http://gitomail.kernelim.com/)

 ### In a nutshell